Sachdev-Ye-Kitaev model on a noisy quantum computer: Abstract

 \section{Abstract}

-We study the Sachdev-Ye-Kitaev (SYK) model -- an important toy model for quantum gravity on IBM's superconducting qubit quantum computers.
-By using a graph-coloring algorithm to minimize the number of commuting clusters of terms in the qubitized Hamiltonian, we find the circuit complexity of the time evolution using the first-order Lie product formula for $N$ Majorana fermions is $\mathcal{O}(N^5 J^{2}t^2/\epsilon)$ where $J$ is the dimensionful coupling parameter, $t$ is the evolution time, and $\epsilon$ is the desired accuracy.
-This complexity is a significant improvement over existing result in the literature.
-With this improved resource requirement, we perform the time evolution for $N=6, 8$ using up to 300 two-qubit gates and perform different error mitigation schemes on the noisy hardware results.
-We find good agreement with the results obtained using exact diagonalization on classical computers and noiseless simulators.
-In particular, we compute the return probability to the vacuum state after time $t$ and out-of-time order correlators (OTOC) which is a standard method of quantifying the chaotic nature of quantum many-body systems.
+We study the SYK model -- an important toy model for quantum gravity on IBM's superconducting qubit quantum computers.
+By using a graph-coloring algorithm to minimize the number of commuting clusters of terms in the qubitized Hamiltonian, we find the gate complexity of the time evolution using the first-order product formula for $N$ Majorana fermions is $\mathcal{O}(N^5 J^{2}t^2/\epsilon)$ where $J$ is the dimensionful coupling parameter, $t$ is the evolution time, and $\epsilon$ is the desired precision.
+With this improved resource requirement, we perform the time evolution for $N=6, 8$ with maximum two-qubit circuit depth of 343.
+We perform different error mitigation schemes on the noisy hardware results and find good agreement with the exact diagonalization results on classical computers and noiseless simulators.
+In particular, we compute vacuum return probability after time $t$ and out-of-time order correlators (OTOC) which is a standard observable of quantifying the chaotic nature of quantum systems.